Peanut Butter Banana Muffins

 - Bake at 350 degrees for 17-20 minutes or until the tops are set and a toothpick inserted into the center comes out mostly clean.

-- To freeze, cool muffins completely and freeze in an air tight container for up to 3 months.
-Thaw overnight in the refrigerator or at room temperature.
+- To freeze, cool the muffins completely, then transfer them to a zip-top bag or airtight container and freeze for up to 3 months.
+Thaw overnight in the refrigerator or warm individual muffins in the microwave for 15-20 seconds before serving.

 More muffin recipes you’ll love